geogsci/geogsci.github.com/_posts/_2014-01-29-example-of-mask-array.md

-In an earlier post [I have talked about](http://blog.remotesensing.io/2013/05/Dealing-with-no-data-using-NumPy-masked-array-operations/) the usefulness of NumPy's masked array operations (link).
-Now heres a simple useage example, which I've put together after getting a bit unstuck while using them with GDAL datasets.
+In an earlier post [I have talked about](http://blog.remotesensing.io/2013/05/Dealing-with-no-data-using-NumPy-masked-array-operations/) the usefulness of NumPy's masked array operations.
+Now here's a simple useage example, which I decided to put together after getting a bit unstuck while using them with GDAL datasets.

 ##Input data
 Level 3 Global mapped SMOS Ocean Salinity dataset [accessed from the Centre Aval de Traitement des Donnees SMOS (CATDS)](http://www.catds.fr).

 ##The task
-To convert this into a scaled GeoTIFF.
-The data values in the raw NETCDF need to be linearly scaled, but we need to ignore values of -32767 indicating pixels with no data, or areas of land and sea ice in this case.
+To convert this data into a scaled GeoTIFF.
+The integer data values in the raw NETCDF need to be linearly scaled to salinity values, but we need to ignore pixels of -32767 indicating areas of no data, land and sea ice in this case.
+Therefore I would do this by creating a NumPy masked array so any pixels of -32767 are ingored in the calculation and remain as -32767.

-Data centres will store.....  which brings me onto...
+Data centres will store data in integer values to cut down on data storage volume, which brings me on to...

 ##...
 The problem
 When I first put this together, I assumed when converting the data into a NumPy array using GDAL [in my usual way](http://blog.remotesensing.io/2013/03/using-gdal-with-python-basic-intro), the masked array functions would work.
-However, my resultant GeoTIFF no data pixels were being recorded as zeros rather than being labelled no data, rendering my whole method a failure.

-The issue occurs when the input data is stored as integer values in a data format such as NetCDF or HDF.
-Data centres do this to cut down on data volumne, so it requires the user to linearly scale the integers given slope and offset values.
-This gives the real physical values.
+However, for some reason the masked values turn into zeros after any calculation on the array which results in float values, rather than remaining the original value.
+So my resultant GeoTIFF had values of zero rather than -32767 in areas of land and sea ice.

 I did finally work out where this was going wrong in my script, and here's the function I wrote.
-The comments describe my point.
+The key is to change the input array to data type float before creating a masked array.

     import numpy as np
     import osgeo.gdal as gdal